Result Table All Signals Results Summary Table Performance Table Integration Table Measurement Conditions SST Results Result Table

 List of available calculation types

-Uncal - Uncalibrated calculation without use of calibration file.
-The result of the integration is a percentage representation of individual areas and heights of peaks in the chromatogram.
-When using this option, all other sections on this tab will be inactive and dimmed.
+Uncal Calculation without use of calibration file.
+The result is percentage representation of individual areas and heights of peaks in the chromatogram.
+When using this option, sections that are connected to the calculations with calibration file are disabled.

-ESTD - External standard calculation.
-The result will be both a percentage and absolute representation of individual substances and their names.
+ESTD External standard calculation.
+The result will be both a percentage and absolute representation of individual substances and their names according to the selected calibration.

-ISTD - Internal standard calculation.
-The result will be both a percentage and an absolute representation of individual substances and their names.
+ISTD Internal standard calculation.
+The result will be both a percentage and an absolute representation of individual substances and their names according to the selected calibration.

-NORM - External standard calculation with add-on checks.
-The result will be both a percentage and an absolute representation of individual substances and their names.
-In case any peak found in the Result Table is not present in a calibration and/or the Amount parameter differs from zero, the calculation of the Peak Type for all rows in the Result Table will be Error and the Amount [%] values will not be calculated.
+NORM External standard calculation with add-on checks.
+The result will be both a percentage and an absolute representation of individual substances and their names according to the selected calibration.
+In case any peak found in the Result Table is not present in a calibration and/or the Sample Amount parameter differs from zero, the calculation of the Peak Type for all rows in the Result Table will be Error and the Amount [%] values will not be calculated.

 Note: